 Like IMI, IHI will work by bringing together diverse stakeholders (universities, companies large and small, and other health stakeholders) in collaborative projects that address disease areas where there is a high burden on patients and/or society.
 However, in IHI there will be a much greater focus on cross-sectoral projects involving the biopharmaceutical, biotechnology and medical technology sectors, including companies active in the digital area.

-On governance, it is currently planned that IHI will have a Governing Board (made up of equal numbers of representatives from the European Commission and industry partners) as well as two advisory bodies: the States Representatives Group (SRG) and the Innovation Panel.
+On governance, IHI will have a Governing Board (made up of equal numbers of representatives from the European Commission and industry partners) as well as two advisory bodies: the States Representatives Group (SRG) and the Science and Innovation Panel.
 The SRG will include representatives of the EU Member States and the countries associated to Horizon Europe.
-The Innovation Panel will tentatively comprise representatives of the European Commission, the industry partners, the SRG, the scientific community, other health stakeholders, and the IHI programme office.
+The Science and Innovation Panel will comprise representatives of the European Commission, the industry partners, the SRG, the scientific community, and other health stakeholders.

 As is the case in IMI, the ‘public’ partner in the partnership will be the European Union, represented by the European Commission.

 In addition, organisations that want to support specific areas of research without becoming full members of IHI can apply to become ‘contributing partners’ (similar to the Associated Partners in IMI).

 The total budget proposed for IHI is EUR 2.4 billion.

 - The European Union will contribute up to EUR 1.2 billion to IHI, to match the contributions of the industry partners and contributing partners.
 The EU funds will come from Horizon Europe, the new European framework programme for research and innovation.

 - The industry partners will contribute at least EUR 1 billion to IHI.

 - Contributing partners’ contributions can be matched by the EU up to EUR 200 million